je-jo/single-price-grid-component/README.md

 ### Description

-This is a a basic folder structure for simple front-end projects.
-Includes minimal styling for most used elements.
-Custom properties and general idea mostly taken from [Stephanie Eckless](https://moderncss.dev/).
+This is a simple css challenge I used to test my [basic template](https://github.com/je-jo/basic-template).

 ### Screenshot